-As illustrated in Chart 3, tax revenues are now expected to total 16.3 percent of GDP in the current fiscal year, their lowest level relative to the size of the economy since 1959.
+As illustrated in Chart 3, tax revenues are now expected to total 16.5 percent of GDP in the current fiscal year, their lowest level relative to the size of the economy since 1959.
 Tax revenues spiked up to 20.8 percent of GDP at the end of the technology boom, driven by booms in capital gains, stock options, corporate profits, and other taxable income.
 In retrospect, these revenues were unsustainable (see, e.g., the CBO study cited below).
 As the stock market fell and the economy entered recession, revenues declined significantly.
 About two-thirds of the revenue decline, relative to expectations, was due to economic weakness and declines in the tax base; only a third of the decline was caused by recent tax relief legislation.

-The current decline in tax revenues to 16.3 percent of GDP will likely prove to be just as ephemeral as the spike up to 20.8 percent.
+The current decline in tax revenues to 16.5 percent of GDP will likely prove to be just as ephemeral as the spike up to 20.8 percent.
 Lower taxes do provide a welcome boost to the U.S. economy.
 However, the tax system is structured so that tax revenues will grow faster than the economy.
-OMB projects that under the president's budget tax revenues will rebound to 18 percent of GDP - their average level over the last 40 years - and beyond in coming years.
+CBO projects that beginning in 2006 tax revenues will start exceeding 18 percent of GDP - their average level over the last 40 years.
+CBO's estimate of tax revenues in future years remains above this level even if expiring tax reductions are made permanent.

-Today's deficits will not dramatically increase the publicly held debt important to put it into context.
-The debt was substantially higher, relative to the size of the economy, for most of the 1980s and 1990s.
+Today's deficits will not dramatically increase the publicly held debt the 1980s and 1990s.
 Indeed, the debt amounted to almost 43 percent of GDP as recently as 1998.